doudar41/UnityAudioVolume/README.md

 Player character should have a rigidbody and game object with box collider, layer “SoundCollisions” and tag Player

-You can download and launch audiovolume package while your project is opened, or you can download CollisionDetection.cs - place on gameobject with collision AVCrossfades.cs - you need one for scene AudioVolume.cs - place on empty game object CreateSmallerCube.cs - place on ProBuilder collider (or any custom Mesh Collider) playerCollisionBox.cs (put on collision box on player) SoundSource.cs - place on any game object
+You can download and launch audiovolume package while your project is opened, or you can download
+- CollisionDetection.cs - place on gameobject with collision
+- AVCrossfades.cs - you need one for scene
+- AudioVolume.cs - place on empty game object
+- CreateSmallerCube.cs - place on ProBuilder collider (or any custom Mesh Collider)
+- playerCollisionBox.cs (put on collision box on player)
+- SoundSource.cs - place on any game object

 Other scripts and prefabs are optional

 I’ll put together a couple of prefabs with all this logic so you can download and check  if they work.
 If you want a clean install this is the simplest one.

 To test if audio volume works you can:
-Create an empty game object
+1. Create an empty game object
-Put a it AVCrossfades script, call it “Crossfades” Create an empty object
+2. Put a it AVCrossfades script, call it “Crossfades”
+3. Create an empty object
-Put AudioVolume script on it
+4. Put AudioVolume script on it
-Drag and Drop Crossfades object to “Crossfades Rules” reference Create an empty object
+5. Drag and Drop Crossfades object to “Crossfades Rules” reference
+6. Create an empty object
-Add a box collider component to it
+7. Add a box collider component to it
-Change layer to “SoundCollision”
+8. Change layer to “SoundCollision”
-Drag a CollisionDetection script on it
+9. Drag a CollisionDetection script on it
-Add custom events to Enter and Exit unity events
+10. Add custom events to Enter and Exit unity events
-Drag and Drop Audio Volume object in object field
+11. Drag and Drop Audio Volume object in object field
-In Enter context menu choose from the top menu function “OnEnterSimpleCollider” In Exit context menu choose from the top menu function “OnExitSimpleCollider” Create an empty object or use any object inside created collider Put SoundSource script on it choose any sound from your FMOD project Put this object to a list of “Sound Sources” on audio volume object Repeat steps from 4th to create second audio volume and sound source for it Make colliders bigger, place them the way so parts of them are overlapping Open Crossfades game object
+12. In Enter context menu choose from the top menu function “OnEnterSimpleCollider”
+13. In Exit context menu choose from the top menu function “OnExitSimpleCollider”
+14. Create an empty object or use any object inside created collider
+15. Put SoundSource script on it choose any sound from your FMOD project
+16. Put this object to a list of “Sound Sources” on audio volume object
+17. Repeat steps from 4th to create second audio volume and sound source for it
+18. Make colliders bigger, place them the way so parts of them are overlapping
+19. Open Crossfades game object
-Add new Crossfade Rule to list
+20. Add new Crossfade Rule to list
-Drop two volumes as volume references.
+21. Drop two volumes as volume references
-Lower level of loudness and lowpass filters so you can hear difference Try it out
+22. Lower level of loudness and lowpass filters so you can hear difference
+23. Try it out